murtazadhari/EPiFindExtensions/README.md

 # EPiFindExtensions
-This Repository Contains the Utility EPiFind extensions methods
+This Repository Contains the Utility EPiFind extensions methods list to build OrAny and AndAny conditions

 ```c#
 // Tags is list/array of strings indexed